Our Canoes & Vessels

 Mauloa

-Makaliʻi was a dream of uncle Clay Bertelmann (NKW founder).
-It took nine months to build her in a Parker Ranch Quonset hut located in Waimea.
-Makaliʻi is a 54-foot waʻa kaulua (double-hulled voyaging canoe) with a single mast rig.
-On February 4, 1995 Makali'i was born at a launching ceremony in Kawaihae, her home.
-Makaliʻi left Hawaiʻi on her maiden voyage to Tahiti in March of this same year.
+Makaliʻi was the dream of Uncle Clay Bertelmann, founder of Nā Kālai Waʻa.
+She was built in just nine months in a Parker Ranch Quonset hut in Waiemi wahi.
+Makaliʻi is a 54-foot waʻa kaulua (double-hulled voyaging canoe) with a single mast.
+On February 4, 1995, she was born in a launching ceremony at Kawaihae, her home.
+Just a month later, in March, Makaliʻi set off on her maiden voyage to Tahiti.

 Hōkūliʻiliʻi